WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 There are various types of protein powders, including whey, casein, soy, pea, and others.
 The best type of protein powder depends on an individual’s dietary needs and preferences as well as their fitness goal and overall health.

 Protein powder is generally safe when used as directed and sourced from reputable brands.
-The potential risks such as allergies to specific ingredients and digestive issues from excess intake.
+The potential risks include allergies to specific ingredients and digestive issues from excess intake.
+Always consult with your healthcare practitioner before deciding which protein powder supplement is right for you.

 The best time to take protein powder depends on your goals and schedule.
 Generally, post-workout consumption supports muscle recovery, but you can also use it as a meal replacement, throughout the day, or before bed for overnight muscle repair.
 Choose a timing that suits your routine and helps meet your protein needs consistently.